bagisto/bagisto-docs/src/architecture/overview.md

 | Test runner | Pest 5 | Pest 3 |
 | Databases | MySQL 8, MariaDB 10.11, PostgreSQL 16 | MySQL 8, MariaDB 10.11 |

-On the current development version all three databases are first-class and covered by the CI matrix; the [Database Compatibility](../advanced/database-compatibility.md) page explains the `db_grammar()` abstraction that keeps package code portable across them.
+On Bagisto 2.5 all three databases are first-class and covered by the CI matrix; the [Database Compatibility](../advanced/database-compatibility.md) page explains the `db_grammar()` abstraction that keeps package code portable across them.
 Bagisto 2.4 supports MySQL and MariaDB only.

 ## Core Architecture Principles